 A new Insight from Stanford Business School tells us something we probably already know: that when it’s difficult to predict the outcome, people become less likely to take risks.

 Researchers found that when faced with a choice between being given $100 or having a 50:50 chance of winning $200, most people chose the guaranteed $100.
 Similarly, when faced with the choice between losing $100 or having a 50:50 chance of losing $200 or nothing, most people chose the certainty of the smaller loss.

 But in a world where so much is changing all at once, this creates two problems.

 The first is that the tried and tested options may no longer work: what seems to be the ‘safe option’ might not really be safe at all, because the world might not work that way any more.
-The supposedly ‘safe’ option is then actually leading us into a false sense of security that increases our risk.
+Then the supposedly ‘safe’ option is actually leading us into a false sense of security that increases our risk.

 There are three steps we can take to address this natural human tendency.

-Second, we can help people to identify the opportunities a situation brings and choose the best way forward.
-Chapters 3 and 4 provide tools for this.
+Second, we can help people to identify the opportunities a situation brings and then choose the best way forward.
+Chapters 3 and 4 provide tools for doing this.

 Third, we can describe our chosen way forward in ways that inspire us and other people to want to make it happen.
 This overcomes the uncertainty that researchers found was so critical.
 Chapters 6 and 7 provide tools for achieving this.

 Have you taken a decision recently where the outcomes were uncertain?
 Did you choose what seemed like the safe option?
 Would it have been useful to have explored the opportunities more deeply?